mental32/monty/README.md

 ### "Type narrowing"

-Type narrowing [is not a new concept] and its been around for a while in typecheckers.
+Type narrowing [is not a new concept][type-narrowing] and its been around for a while in typecheckers.

 The idea is, roughly, that you can take a union type and dissasemble it into one of its variants through a type guard like: